 The school was originally run by the Clifton Diocese and then by the Christian Brothers but has been under lay management since 1980 and co-educational since 1983.

-In 2006, The Paragon joined Prior Park Schools and in 2016, Prior Park School Gibraltar was established.
+In 2006, The Paragon joined Prior Park Schools.
+Prior Park School Gibraltar was established in 2016.